 The Las Vegas native is based in West Hollywood, California, and was trained by Pilates guru Mari Winsor, but these days Nicole practices a creative style of Pilates that blends dance moves, yoga, stretching and cross-training.

-We asked Nicole for advice for those of us who are finding it hard to get back into working out while it’s cold outside: “Often my clients might feel too tired to work out when they turn up but by the end of the session they’re buzzing with energy and they sleep better too, plus regular exercise combats the winter blues and that’s what I get people to focus on and bear in mind,” Nicole says.
+We asked Nicole for advice for those of us who are finding it hard to get back into working out while it’s summer and we’re feeling lazy: “Often my clients might feel too tired to work out when they turn up but by the end of the session they’re buzzing with energy and they sleep better too, plus regular exercise combats the blues and that’s what I get people to focus on and bear in mind,” Nicole says.

 “It’s not just about how you look, it’s about happy feelings: working out is about body, mind and soul.